-Trump's budget proposes a 31% cut to refugee resettlement programs that support local schools and successfully help refugees find employment, as well as drastic cuts to international assistance to refugees and internally displaced persons.
-At the same time, Trump is requesting \$4.5 billion in additional funding to expand his deportation force to tear families and communities apart, detain an unprecedented 51,379 people, and further militarize communities living along the southern U.S. border.
-See more resources from the IIC here.
+This is only one part of the administration's strategy to dismantle the refugee resettlement program.
+Trump's FY18 budget request would significantly cut funds for refugee assistance overseas and resettlement in the United States, including a 31% cut to programs that support local schools and successfully help refugees find employment.
+At the same time, Trump is requesting \$4.5 billion in additional funding to unnecessarily balloon an already bloated immigration detention and deportation force.
+This funding would expand his deportation force to tear families and communities apart, detain an unprecedented 51,379 people, and further militarize communities living along the southern U.S. border.

-Congress must robustly fund refugee assistance overseas and the U.S. refugee resettlement program, at minimum at last year's levels, and reduce funding for mass immigration detention, deportation, and border militarization.
+Trump's attacks on refugees, immigrants, and their families are morally detestable, discriminatory, and violate our sacred honor to protect the most vulnerable among us.
+Right now, we need Congress to urge the administration to recognize the relationships refugees have with family members and U.S.-based resettlement agencies, and to resettle at least 75,000 refugees next year.
+Congress must also robustly fund refugee assistance overseas and the U.S. refugee resettlement program, at minimum at last year's levels, and reduce funding for mass immigration detention, deportation, and border militarization.